Decades of Lean and continuous improvement initiatives have profoundly changed the way many companies operate.

 So how can AI be used in supply chain?
 I have no doubt that Artificial Intelligence can help in decision making, mainly by helping planners to identify exceptions to analyze, and by giving clues on settings to adjust.

 However, the real driver of progress is visibility, which feeds into team-driven improvement loops (PDCA).
 Do not be afraid if the initial setting of your DDMRP buffers is only “about right.”
 This is exactly the logic that has brought considerable progress through the Kanban method: you start pragmatically, and then you improve.

 We use a “Smart Buffer Profiler” in our solutions.
 This wizard analyzes the histories and proposes buffer profiles for all stocked items.
 Experience shows that this process is very efficient, even on data sets containing tens of thousands of items and establishes relevant sizing.
 Not exact, but relevant!

 But this is only the beginning!
-The software is not that “smart”, it doesn’t really know your suppliers, your means of production, the life of your items, the behavioral biases of the players in your supply chain, it doesn’t know how to question the constraints of batch size or lead time, etc. You must rely on your teams who do have this knowledge.
+The software is not that “smart,” it doesn’t really know your suppliers, your means of production, the life of your items, or the behavioral biases of the players in your supply chain.
+It doesn’t know how to question the constraints of batch size or lead time.
+You must rely on your teams who have this knowledge.